uoftgasa/uoftgasa.github.io/markdown/howto.md

 # Updating the Grad Guide
 Editing this grad school guide takes a little more work than the previous wiki, but the good news is that this guide is backed up to the cloud and deeply customizable.
 There are a couple ways you can update this document, but all of them start with going to [the github page](https://github.com/uoftgasa/uoftgasa.github.io).
 We'll list your options from there from least to most involved, but all will require a github account.

 **Important**: Everything about this website is public, do not record any passwords or other sensitive information here!
-If you

 ## Table of Contents